 Where is the Basketball World Cup

-This year's tournament takes place in China, the nation's first time hosting the event.
+The next tournament takes place in Japan and Indonesia, these nation’s first time hosting the event.

 The FIBA World Cup has been held in 15 countries and close to a hundred cities.

 In 2023, the tournament will be held in three different countries, Japan, Indonesia, and the Philippines, for the first time in its history.
 Only three countries have hosted the tournament more than once: Argentina (2), Brazil (2), and Spain (2).
 The Philippines will hold this honour in 2023.

 Here is a table of the previous five tournaments, their hosts, and the number of venues: